 How Does Methadone Replace Opioids?

-Methadone is a full mu-opioid agonist.
-This means that methadone can stimulate the release of beta-endorphin and enkephalin, which in turn induces pain relief, profound relaxation, and euphoria.
-Since the opioid receptors are activated by the methadone, though to a lesser extent than morphine, the body does not go into severe withdrawal.
+Since the opioid receptors are activated by the methadone, the body does not go into severe withdrawal.
 Methadone’s activation of the receptors has the effect of stemming or eliminating cravings for opioids.

 According to Mental Health Daily, several factors are involved in the amount of time methadone remains in the body.
-These factors include but are not limited to the patient’s metabolic rate, level of liver functioning, weight, height, and food intake over the relevant time period.
+These factors include but are not limited to the patient’s:

 According to reports, the half-life of methadone varies greatly, as follows: 24-36 hours, 13-47 hours, 15-40 hours, and 8-59 hours.
 Since the widest window is 8-59 hours and encompasses all other possibilities, it is safely considered to be the most accurate (though wide) window.
-In terms of days, an 8-59 hour half-life translates to 1.83-13.52 days.
+An 8-59-hour methadone half-life translates to 1.83-13.52 days.
 In other words, a person may retain methadone in the body for anywhere from 1.83-13.52 days.
 (Note: This day count is based on half-life math, which is not explained in detail here.)

 - Flu-like symptoms (e.g., runny nose)